 Your second paragraph should give more detail about you, your project, album, tour – whatever it is you’re trying to promote.
 To convey your personality or promote a positive reaction to your work, use a couple of quotes.
 E.g.

 “This is by far and away from the best album Jon Skinner has released to date,” said Fatboy Slim.
 “He’s an amazing talent and I’m genuinely excited about this artist’s future.”

 NB: Punctuation should always be inside the quotation marks.

-The final paragraph of your press release should give the ‘what next’ for your audience or a call to action, e.g. where your music can be bought/downloaded, how much, where they can find more info about you etc.
+The final paragraph of your music press release should give the ‘what next’ for your audience or a call to action, e.g. where your music can be bought/downloaded, how much, where they can find more info about you etc.